 Dodwell & Co.
 Brokers First Financially Settled Asia Pacific Coal Swap Using Sceats-Coal.Report Indices

-EINPresswire.com/ -- Independent brokerage firm Dodwell-Broker.Net has successfully brokered the first financially settled OTC coal swap in the Asia Pacific region based on the SCR#4 index, marking a major step forward in coal market risk management.
+EINPresswire.com/ -- Singapore, 21 May 2025 – Independent brokerage firm Dodwell-Broker.Net has successfully brokered the first financially settled OTC coal swap in the Asia Pacific region based on the SCR#4 index, marking a major step forward in coal market risk management.

 The 60,000 metric tonne swap—settled against the SCR#4 (Indonesian 4,200 GAR FOB) benchmark—was agreed between two prominent international coal trading houses, one based in Asia Pacific and the other in Europe.